 For the first time in 17 years, Cicada Brood X will be emerging during the late spring and early summer of 2021.
-If you live in Pennsylvania or the surrounding area where these cicadas are expected to emerge, you might be worried about whether or not they will have a serious impact on your garden and your tomatoes in particular.
+Cicadas can be a nuisance and those squeamish about bugs tend to hate having to duck the giant swarms of big bugs.
+They can also be surprisingly noisy.
+So if you live in Pennsylvania or the surrounding area where these cicadas are expected to emerge, you might be worried.
+If you’re a gardener, you’re probably wondering whether or not they will have a serious impact on your garden and your tomatoes in particular.

 Do Cicadas Like to Eat Vegetation?